Oatman Highway in AZ: winding, with hairpin turns and scenic views

 Is the road to Oatman AZ paved?

 Part of the Historic U.S. 66 W, the road is not easy.
-It’s paved and tops out at Sitgreaves Pass, at an elevation of 1.082m (3,550ft) above the sea level.
+It’s fully paved and tops out by Sitgreaves Pass, at an elevation of 1.096m (3,595ft) above the sea level.

 Tucked away on the northwestern corner of Arizona, to the south of Kingman, the road is very narrow and makes a number of hairpin turns.
 It features some steep climbs.
 Near the summit, the road hugs the mountainside, with no shoulders and few guardrails.
 If you are fearful of heights this is the last place on earth you’ll want to be.

 The views are varied and spectacular.
 There's not much traffic.
 There are plenty of pull offs for you to get out and take pictures so don't try to take pictures while you are driving.
 This remarkable setting, combined with the byway's exciting Western history, creates a feeling of the Old West that cannot be ignored.
 Several movies, including "How the West Was Won" and "Edge of Eternity," were filmed on location in Oatman.

 Nestled in the Black Mountains of Arizona, the road is 77km (48 miles) long and runs from McConnico (a town in Mohave County, Arizona on AZ-95 Road) towards the Californian border, near Catfish Paradise.